US correspondent assesses the situation "Trump has a lot to lose"

 Who lives there today?

-Lots of high earners, tech offices, families, mainly young people.
+Lots of high earners, tech offices, families, predominantly young people.
 All of San Francisco and the Bay Area are extremely expensive.
 A few people still stay here because of rent control.
 I can also only live here because I've had little to no rent increases for x years.
 Many people can't afford the regular market prices.

 Is it dangerous?